 \subsection{Collaborative MMRs Formation}

-The multi-MMRs formation $\mathcal{F}$ shown in Fig. \ref{fig:1a} comprises of $n$ MMRs, collaboratively transporting a rigid object.
+The multi-MMRs formation $\mathcal{F}$ shown in Fig. \ref{fig:1a} comprises $n$ MMRs, collaboratively transporting a rigid object.
 We convert the three-dimensional (3D) object transportation problem into a two-dimensional (2D) problem by projecting the formation into the ground plane (shown with dashed boundaries in Fig. \ref{fig:1a}) with the assumption that the object is at a constant height.
 Fig. \ref{fig:1b} shows the formation in 2D.
-The mobile base of $i-th$ MMR is defined with pose $q_{m,i}=[p^T_i,\phi_i]^T$ where $p_i\in\mathbb{R}^2, \phi_i$ are the position and orientation of the mobile base in $\{w\}$.
-The body of the mobile base is contained within a minimum area defined by a set of vertices $\mathscr{V}_i$.
+The mobile base of $i$-th MMR is defined with pose $q_{m,i}=[p^T_i,\phi_i]^T$ where $p_i\in\mathbb{R}^2, \phi_i\in\mathbb{R}$ are the position and orientation of the mobile base in $\{w\}$.
+The body of the mobile base is contained within an area defined by a set of vertices $\mathscr{V}_i$.

-The base of $i-th$ MMR's arm is at $p_i$.
-The manipulators are projected in 2D and represented with three joints, two revolute and a prismatic.
-Details are expained in Appendix \ref{append:1}.
+The base of $i$-th MMR's arm is at $p_i$.
+The manipulators are projected in 2D.
+The projected manipulator is represented with three joints, two revolute and a prismatic.
+Details are explained in Appendix \ref{append:1}.
 The joint position is represented by $q_{a,i}=[q_{i1},q_{i2},q_{i3}]^T$ (Fig. \ref{fig:1b}) and the EE's position by $p_{ee,i}\in\mathbb{R}^2$.
-The EE of $i-th$ MMR is grasping the object at $^or_i$ w.r.t. $\boldsymbol{\{o\}}$.
+The EE of $i$ th MMR is grasping the object at position $^or_i$, with orientation $\gamma_i$ defined in $\boldsymbol{\{o\}}$.